bratislava/konto.bratislava.sk/next/README.md

 ## API clients generation

 We are using [openapi-generator-cli](https://openapi-generator.tech/) to generate API clients based on OpenAPI specification provided by our BEs.

+We are using [graphql-codegen](https://the-guild.dev/graphql/codegen) to generate GraphQL client from our Strapi (CMS) schema.

 To generate API clients run `yarn generate-clients`. `--skip-validate-spec` flag is required until all errors in the specification are resolved.

 Forms: